-A TB-HIV orphan shares his experiences to save others.
+How a TB-HIV orphan shared his experiences to save others.

 Snakes and ladders

-Find out how a simple game is helping children learn how to manage TB and HIV treatment.
+Find out how a simple game helped children learn how to manage TB and HIV treatment.